NewDevBr/HumanResourcesAngularClientApp/README.md

 ### 4. About Laravel API <a name="aboutLaravelAPI">

-The API developed for this project can be seen at: [LINK](https://github.com/NewDevBr/HumanResourcesLaravelAPI)
+The API developed for this project can be seen at: [Go to Laravel API](https://github.com/NewDevBr/HumanResourcesLaravelAPI)

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: